legacysurvey/legacysurvey/pages/dr4/files.rst

 survey-ccds-extra.fits.gz
 -----------------------------

 As for survey-ccds-nondecals.fits.gz but for some additional regions of the sky.
-The "nondecals" and "extra" files are currently split up simply to make them easier to store on github.
+The "nondecals" and "extra" files are currently split up simply to make them easier to store on `github`_.

 ccds-annotated-decals.fits.gz
 -----------------------------